-In addition to identifying a community involvement process, the use of BWC is considered a change in working conditions that would require bargaining with the Kirkland Police Officers Guild.
-Generally, Officers are supportive of a BWC program and believe that video footage of their interactions within the community would provide proof of both their respectful treatment of others and courageous work.
+The use of BWCs is considered a change in working conditions that would require bargaining with the Kirkland Police Guild.
+Generally, Officers are supportive of BWC program and believe that video footage of their interactions within the community would provide proof of both their respectful treatment of others and their courageous work.